bndtools/bnd/docs/_chapters/250-resolving.md

 ### Managing Repositories

 A repository generally represents a _release_ of a software product.
-For example, in OSGi enRoute, the OSGi Alliance has provided a _base API_ bundle.
-This bundle contains all the APIs of OSGi core, OSGi compendium, and an OSGi enRoute release.
-There is also an OSGi enRoute _distro_ for each release.
-The distro is a repository that provides access to implementations for the base API.
-The OSGi enRoute distro is maintained in a Maven POM.
-This POM lists the exact versions of a release.
 Many developers publish an OSGi Repository XML to allow the resolver access to the metadata of their bundles, for example [Knopflerfish](https://www.knopflerfish.org/releases/4.0.1/repository.xml) produces an OSGi XML Repository with all their bundles.

 This model is in contrast with Maven Central and most other Maven repositories.
 These repositories are designed to contain everything that was ever released.
 An OSGi repository is more the content of a specific release.
 Since it generally only contains a specific release, it will disallow the resolver to use any unwanted resources.